The Christiano Brothers Story

 In 1977, twin brothers Dave and Rich Christiano left their hometown of Waterloo, New York and drove out to Hollywood, California with high hopes and big dreams.
 Rich had written a high school script called The Valedictorian and was hoping this would lead to beginning a career in Hollywood.
 After negotiations with a few producers and one contract offer, Rich never signed and the movie was never produced.
 Then something happened that changed the whole direction of the Christiano Brothers lives.

 "In 1979 I was attending Arkansas State University and I met a girl," says Dave.
 "We started dating and very early in our relationship she asked me if I had ever asked Jesus Christ into my life.
+She told me the gospel, that Christ died for my sins, was buried and rose again.
 At the time I had no idea what she was talking about.
 She gave me a little book entitled, So What's The Difference?
 This book showed me the different religions of the world and compared them to the Bible.
 I saw how important the spiritual aspect of life was and began to check into things."

 Dave then shared his newfound faith with his brother Rich, who also began to search the Scriptures.
 As a result, Rich became a Christian some 14 months later.
 Both brothers then saw the need to make Christ the priority in life, and the important call to tell others about Him.